Why we care about virtual events: The ultimate marketers’ guide

 For more on the history of virtual events, visit this page.

-COVID-19, changes in customer behavior accelerated virtual event development
+COVID-19, changes in customer behavior accelerated online event development

 COVID-19 accelerated the pace of virtual event development as prospective attendees sought alternative professional development opportunities and ways to stay connected with their professional community.
 Solutions providers, precluded from participating in live events, sought alternative ways to identify prospects.